Modoc Nation: Termination and recognition

 The Modoc Tribe in Oklahoma was terminated under a congressional act in the 1950s intended to stimulate assimilation.
-Members of the tribe maintained an identity and applied to gain official recognition, which was successful in May 1978.
-This restored the tribe's special relationship with the federal government and made members eligible for Federal assistance.
+Citizens of the tribe maintained an identity and applied to gain official recognition, which was successful in May 1978.
+This restored the tribe's special relationship with the federal government and made citizens eligible for Federal assistance.
 Among their early actions was the purchase of the Modoc Church and its four acres from the Society of Friends.
-They gained a grant from the US Dept. of Housing and Urban Development to restore the church.
+They gained a grant from the U.S. Department of Housing and Urban Development to restore the church.
 An additional $24,000 from the Oklahoma Historical Society made it possible to complete restoration of the church.

 The Modoc Friends Church and Cemetery were placed on the National Register of Historic Places in 1980, the first site so designated in Ottawa County, Oklahoma.
-Shortly thereafter renovation of the church began, and its dedication on June 10, 1984 celebrated the completion.
+Shortly thereafter renovation of the church began, and its dedication on June 10, 1984, celebrated the completion.
 In 1988, the Major William McBride Chapter, National Society United States Daughters of 1812, placed a historical marker at the church.

 The first marked grave in the Modoc Cemetery is inscribed as Rosie Jack, died April 1874.
 Rosie was the daughter of Captain Jack and his "young wife" Lizzie.
 Many of the leading participants of the Modoc War were buried in the cemetery in unmarked graves.
 The church and its cemetery symbolize the losses suffered by the 153 Modoc prisoners of war from the nineteenth century.

-Following the Nez Perce War with the United States, Chief Joseph and his people were forcibly removed from their homelands in the Northwest to Fort Leavenworth, Kansas in 1877.
+Following the Nez Perce War with the United States, Chief Joseph and his people were forcibly removed from their homelands in the Northwest to Fort Leavenworth, Kansas, in 1877.
 Eight months later they were transported by train to Baxter Springs, Kansas.
 The weakened and sick Nez Perce could not complete the walk to the Quapaw Agency.
 The Modoc were hired as teamsters to transport the people to Modoc Springs on the reservation, where they set up a temporary camp.

 The Nez Perce did not remain long with the Modoc.
 Less than six months later, Jones had them transferred a few miles north to the Peoria Reservation.
 Eventually, they were transferred to the Ponca Agency in the western portion of Indian Territory; later they were moved to sites in Washington State and Idaho.